tsysamit/heartland-os-commerce-plugin/README.md

 # ** This repository is no longer maintained! **
 Our current Global Payments Plugin can be found <a href="https://github.com/globalpayments" target="_blank">here</a>

-## SecureSubmit OpenCart Payment Gateway
+## SecureSubmit Oscommerce Payment Gateway

-This extension allows OpenCart to use the Global Payments Gateway.
+This extension allows Oscommerce to use the Global Payments Gateway.
 All card data is tokenized using Global Payments SecureSubmit product.

 ## Installation

 ## Usage
-Download the contents and extract to the root of your OpenCart install folder.
+Download the contents and extract to the root of your Oscommerce install folder.

 ## Contributing